Tux/Spreadsheet-Read/doc/Spreadsheet-Read.md

 `parses ()` is not imported by default, so either specify it in the use argument list, or call it fully qualified.

+### parsers

+    my @p = parsers ();

+`parsers ()` returns a list of hashrefs with information about supported parsers, each giving information about the parser, its versions and if it will be used as default parser for the given type, like:

+    { ext => "csv",            # extension or type
+      mod => "Text::CSV_XS",   # parser module
+      min => "0.71",           # module required  version
+      vsn => "1.45",           # module installed version
+      def => "*",              # is default for ext
+      }

+As the modules are actually loaded to get their version, do only use this to analyse prerequisites.

 ### Version

     my $v = Version ()